 Are sessions currently conducted in person?

-Due to COVID-19, we are operating both in-person and through a confidential video, tele-health application.
+All IOP sessions are currently operating in-person only.
+Evening groups have an in-person and virtual option through a confidential video, tele-health application.

 What are the benefits of group therapy?